consensus-shipyard/lotus/README.md

 **‼️ The IPC Agent, the IPC actors, and eudico haven't been audited, tested in depth, or otherwise verified.
 Moreover, the system is missing critical recovery functionality in case of crashes.
 There are multiple ways in which you may lose funds moved into an IPC subnet, and we strongly advise against deploying IPC on mainnet and/or using it with tokens with real value.**

 Eudico is a modularised implementation of [Lotus](https://github.com/filecoin-project/lotus), itself an implementation of the Filecoin Distributed Storage Network.
 For more details about Filecoin, check out the [Filecoin Spec](https://spec.filecoin.io).
-This is a work-in-progress, intended to enable easier experimentation with future protocol features, and is not meant to be used in the production network.
+This is a work-in-progress intended to enable easier experimentation with future protocol features and is not meant to be used in the production network.

 [![consensus-shipyard](https://circleci.com/gh/consensus-shipyard/lotus.svg?style=svg)](https://app.circleci.com/pipelines/github/consensus-shipyard/lotus)